 (2) A resolution moved in contravention of this section is void, whether or not its being so moved was objected to at the time.

-But where a resolution so moved is passed, no provision for the automatic reappointment of retiring directors in default of
+But where a resolution so moved is passed, no

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.